sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 - sample-interval
 Specifies the amount of time, in seconds, during which the specified toggle threshold can occur before the wait period is activated.
 The default value is 0 and indicates that the time is forever.
 The value ranges from 0 through 65535.
 - waiting-period
-Specifies the amount of time in seconds, in seconds, for which the port remains disabled (down) before it becomes enabled.
+Specifies the amount of time in seconds, for which the port remains disabled (down) before it becomes enabled.
 The value ranges from 0 through 65535.
 A value of 0 indicates that the port will stay down until an administrative override occurs.

 ### 1.1.2 Configuration and Management Requirements
 - Interface Dampening feature default is OFF on all physcial interfaces and port-channels